Context

 - Ecosystem partnership development with hardware manufacturers

-- Pitch deck development and investor conversations
+- Pitch deck development (yielding undisclosed 7-figure seed funding)

 Approach